isaac10965824/Group-46/README.md

 <a href="#top">Back to top</a>

-Architecture Overview
-The Quiz App follows a client-server architecture, with the client being a mobile or web application and the server handling the business logic and data storage.

-Client-Side Components

-1. User Interface: Provides an intuitive and user-friendly interface for users to interact with the app, view lessons, and take quizzes.
-2. Quiz Interface: Allows users to select lessons, answer questions, and submit their responses.
-3. Scoring and Results: Displays the user's score, correct answers, and feedback upon quiz submission.
-4. Progress Tracking: Shows the user's progress, previous quiz scores, and overall performance.

 [//]: # "NB: In the previous commits we were working on a BMI calculator and we switched over to the Quiz App ."